ducktordanny/react-beautiful-dnd-example/README.md

 ## Solution

-You need to use createPortal from 'react-dom'. (https://github.com/atlassian/react-beautiful-dnd/issues/128)
+You need to use createPortal from 'react-dom' (https://github.com/atlassian/react-beautiful-dnd/issues/128).
 Solution from the comment of @renaudtertrais:
 ```jsx
 import { useEffect, useRef } from 'react';